Cozy Peach Kitchen

 Leftover pesto aioli is best used in 3-4 days.
 Keep refrigerated in a closed container.
 Enjoy chilled.

-Spoon lifting pesto aioli out of a bowl.
+Spoon lifting green aioli out of a bowl.

 Looking for similar recipes?